garretfick/garretfick.github.io/_posts/2021-09-07-machine-learning-as-hypothesis.md

 This is very much a hypothesis.
 It is a mathematical model that enables us to make predictions.
 Given an observed mass and acceleration, we can predict the applied force.
-Einsten's Theory of Special Relativity is another such hypothesis.
+Einstein's Theory of Special Relativity is another such hypothesis.

 How then does this relate to machine learning models and $$h$$?
 The machine